 Part of growing a beard — and, y’know, just life in general — is working with what you’ve got, which often means styling and shaping your beard to fit the unique (in a good way!) contours of your face.
 To help you out with that, we sat down with DSC’s resident beard expert, Travis Fields, and barber Asia J for a brief lesson in face shapes and beard styles.
-These tips can be applied no matter what kind of facial hair you have — as Asia explains, “This advice goes for all races.”
+These tips can be applied no matter what kind of facial hair you have.
 Here’s what we learned:

 The Best Beards for Round Faces

 Round faces are usually defined by a soft jawline and a weak chin.
 To combat this, Fields recommends keeping your sideburns and cheeks tidy, and allowing your chin hair to grow a bit wilder.
 “You want well-groomed cheeks and a longer, triangular beard,” he explains.
 “This will help give the appearance of a more defined chin and jawline while also adding some length to your face.”
 As such, the goatee and the chin strap are both good choices for round-faced dudes.

 Alternatively, Asia says a bushier beard can add some texture to an otherwise round face.
 “Most men with round faces tend to want to grow their beards medium to long, like two to three three inches long,” she explains.
 “They can basically grow out a full beard, like a lumberjack beard.”
 Just be sure to give it some tender love and care every once in a while so it doesn’t crawl off your face in the dead of night to find a better owner.